argilla-io/argilla-python/docs/how_to_guides/dataset.md

 ### Fields

 The fields in a dataset consist of one or more data items requiring annotation.
-Currently, Argilla only supports the `TextField` type—a plain text field—though there are plans to introduce additional field types in future updates.
+Currently, Argilla only supports plain text and markdown through the `TextField`, though we plan to introduce additional field types in future updates.

 A **field** is defined in the `TextField` class that has the following arguments: